binref/refinery/CODE_OF_CONDUCT.md

 _we've been spoon-fed baby food at school when we hungered for steak..._
 _the bits of meat that you did let slip through were pre-chewed and tasteless._
 _We've been dominated by sadists, or ignored by the apathetic._
-_The few that had something to teach found us will-ing pupils,_ _but those few are like drops of water in the desert._
+_The few that had something to teach found us willing pupils,_ _but those few are like drops of water in the desert._

 _This is our world now..._